Veterans Group Exercise (VGX) Study:

 War has terrible consequences on societies, families and individuals.
 We hear in the news about the escalating number of suicides, the domestic violence incidents, and the mass shootings.
 How can we provide better care to our veterans who are returning home with Post-Traumatic Stress Disorder (PTSD)?

-The Veterans Group Exercise (VGX) project (now recruiting) is a collaborative effort between UCSF Osher Center for Integrative Medicine and the San Francisco Veterans Administration Medical Center (VAMC).
+The Veterans Group Exercise (VGX) project is a collaborative effort between UCSF Osher Center for Integrative Medicine and the San Francisco Veterans Administration Medical Center (VAMC).
 Dr. Tom Neylan of the VAMC and Dr. Margaret Chesney of the Osher Center are developing a new integrative medicine protocol to reduce suffering (and expense) in the treatment of PTSD among veterans.
 This 12-week pilot study will look at the effect of Integrative Exercise on veterans with PTSD.

 Integrative Exercise integrates western cardio exercises and power yoga with techniques from Mindfulness-Based Stress Reduction, particularly concentration on deep mindful breathing and awareness of how the breath joins the body and mind.
 Thus, Integrative Exercise combines the positive effects of both Western and Eastern wellness traditions, takes a mind-body approach.